 Membership shall terminate upon the happening of any of the following events:

-- If the Member gives six months notice in writing by fax, registered post or receipted email to the offices of the official secretariat of the PSSA, the Membership will cease after six months.
-The member is required to pay its normal membership fee to cover the 6 months notice period.
+- If the Member gives six months notice in writing by registered post or receipted email to the offices of the official secretariat of the PSSA, the Membership will then cease after six months.
+The member is required to pay its normal membership fee to cover the six months’ notice period.
 On expiry of such notice such Member shall forfeit all benefits and interest in the funds of the PSSA but shall be liable for any unsatisfied dues or commitments to the PSSA.

-- Upon the appointment of a Liquidator or Administrator.
+- Upon the appointment by the member of a Liquidator or Administrator.

 - If in the opinion of the Council the Member ceases to be eligible for Membership.